285sopes2usac/USAX/docs/ancient_commits.md

 -------------------------------------------------------------------------------------

-Starting from the commit tagged as stable-001, it's possible to build and run Tilck on modern Linux distributions like Ubuntu 20.04 LTS.
+Starting from the commit tagged as stable-001, it's possible to build and run usax on modern Linux distributions like Ubuntu 20.04 LTS.
 The devshell has the `runall` command and Busybox's version of `vi` works.
 Unfortunately, some scripts like `run_all_tests` still require Python 2.7.x.
 That has been fixed between stable-004